 \section{Conclusion and Future Work}

-In this work, we propose a stochastic algorithm called N$^2$SBA for solving nonconvex–\-strongly-convex bilevel optimization problems in the presence of heavy-tailed noise.
-We establish both in-expectation and high-probability convergence guarantees for N$^2$SBA under the $p$-BCM gradient noise assumption.
-The stochastic first-order (SFO) complexity of our method matches that of the best-known stochastic gradient–based algorithms under the bounded-variance assumption.
-Furthermore, we introduce N$^2$SGDA for addressing nonconvex–\-strongly-concave minimax optimization problems with heavy-tailed noise, achieving nearly optimal dependence on $\sigma$ and $\epsilon$.
-Numerical experiments on both synthetic and large-scale real-world datasets confirm the effectiveness and practical advantages of the proposed algorithms.
+In this work, we propose a stochastic first-order method called N$^2$SBA for solving stochastic nonconvex–\-strongly-convex bilevel optimization problems in the presence of heavy-tailed noise.
+We establish both in-expectation and high-probability theoretical guarantees for N$^2$SBA under the $p$-BCM gradient noise assumption.
+We prove that the stochastic first-order (SFO) complexity of our method matches that of the best-known stochastic first-order bilevel optimization algorithms under the specific bounded-variance assumption.
+Furthermore, we introduce N$^2$SGDA for addressing stochastic nonconvex–\-strongly-concave minimax optimization problems with heavy-tailed noise, achieving the SFO complexity with the nearly optimal dependence on noise level and accuracy.

-Studying the lower bound for stochastic first-order algorithms in solving nonconvex–\-strongly-convex bilevel optimization problems under heavy-tailed noise is an interesting direction for future work.
+In future work, it is interesting to study the lower bound for solving stochastic nonconvex–\-strongly-convex bilevel optimization problem under heavy-tailed noise.
 Another promising avenue is to extend our methodology to handle constrained bilevel and minimax optimization problems.